net-a-porter-mobile/XCTest-Gherkin/CONTRIBUTING.md

 ### Documentation

+Please add a description of your change to the CHANGELOG under the `unreleased` header.
+This allows us to decide what version number should be next when releasing a new version.

 If the new feature includes API changes or additions, you should also edit the readme file to reflect these changes.

 ### Backwards compatibility